josh-brad/itse1430/readme.md

 # ITSE 1430 - Programming in C#

 Making a change.
 Making another.
+Making yet another.

 This repository is where your classwork and lab assignments will go.